Braineee/microsoft-driver-on-mamp-for-mac/README.md

 > Downloading the drivers might take some time

-After the download is complete, we then have to add the name of the newly installed driver extention to the **php.ini** file to completet the installation process.
+After the download is complete, we then have to add the name of the newly installed driver extention to the **php.ini** file to complete the installation process.

-**N:B** this would be stated on the terminal at the end of the download of the drivers.
+> this would be stated on the terminal at the end of the download of the drivers.

 to complete the installation: